Back to all posts

 Have you ever felt a small, tender “knot” in your neck or shoulder that, when pressed, sends a jolt of pain to another area, like your head?
 That’s a trigger point.
 These are tight spots in the muscle fibers that can cause significant discomfort and even lead to tension headaches.
 Trigger point therapy involves your massage therapist applying direct, sustained pressure to these specific points.
 The goal is to deactivate the knot, encouraging the muscle to release and relax.
 This focused approach is incredibly effective for relieving the sharp, specific pains that often accompany chronic neck tension, helping to restore normal muscle function and reduce those frustrating referred pain patterns.

-Easing Fascia Restrictions with Myofascial Release
+Smoothing Out Fascia with Myofascial Release

 Your muscles aren’t just floating around on their own; they’re wrapped in a thin, strong web of connective tissue called fascia.
 When you experience stress, injury, or inflammation, this fascia can become tight and restricted, pulling on your muscles and causing pain and stiffness.
 Myofascial release is a technique that uses gentle, sustained pressure to slowly stretch and lengthen this connective tissue.
 By easing these restrictions, your therapist helps your muscles move more freely.
 This is a crucial part of a comprehensive deep tissue massage, as it addresses the underlying framework that contributes to chronic neck pain and limited mobility.